delomast/mhFromLowDepSeq/README.md

 ## Command line options

-- `-m FILE` a tab delimited text file with _no_ header that maps bam files (pools or individuals, first column) to populations (second column). bamFilePath \t popName
+- `-m FILE` a tab delimited text file with _no_ header that maps bam files (pools or individuals, first column) to populations (second column).
+The bam files _must_ be sorted by position and indexed. bamFilePath \t popName
 - `-s FILE` a tab delimited text file with _no_ header that indicates the positions of substitution SNPs (no indels).
 First column is the chromosome name and second column is the 1-based position.
 Variants _must_ be sorted by chromosome and by position, with position sorted from smallest to largest.
 Chr \t Position